 Let’s have a look at a more detailed example.

-We want to have a variable called ‘nighttime’ that is set to true at sunset and set to false at sunrise.
+We want to create a Variable called “at_home” that is set to true when your phone connects to your home wifi, and it set to false when your phone disconnects.
+This is great for energy-saving automations that should only run when you are home, or for home security routines when you are away.
 Follow the steps to set this variable up in Apilio:

-- In Apilio, create a boolean variable called ‘nighttime’, and set it to false (if it is currently daytime!):
+- In Apilio, create a boolean variable called “at_home” and set it to true (I’m currently at home when setting this up):

 - Go to IFTTT now and select “create” to start building your own applet (https://ifttt.com/create).

-- For the “If this” part, select the Weather Underground service, and Sunset as your trigger.
+- For the “If this” part, select the Android Device channel, and the action “Connects to a specific WiFi network”

-- For the “then that” part, select the Apilio service, and “Update a variable in Apilio to true” as your action, and then your ‘nighttime’ variable
+- For the “then that” part, select the Apilio service, and “Update a variable in Apilio to true” as your action, and then your “at_home” Variable

 - Review and click complete to finish setting up your applet, you are done!

-You now have a variable you can use in a conditional that can be used in a logicblock.
+You now have a Variable you can use in a Condition that can be used in a Logicblock

 Have a look at these examples with the other types of variables: